-Art: The art and animation are really great.
+Art and Animation: The art and animation are really great.
 Nothing spectacular, but still high quality.

 Music: Being rooted in a lot of pop idol culture, there’s obviously a focus on music in this series.
 The music is okay, I guess.
-The vocal songs in the series are forgettable except White Album itself.
+The vocal songs in the series are forgettable except “White Album” itself.
 The opening and ending are bland, but fairly memorable.
-The background music is also bland and forgettable.
+The background music is bland and forgettable.

 If you like a lot of possible pairings, this is a decent anime to go to.
 The technical quality is good, but don’t expect great things from this.

-White Album season 1 was produced by Seven Arcs.
+Additional Information and Notes: White Album season one was produced by Seven Arcs.
 The first season was directed by Akira Yoshimura, who also did episode directorial work on Witch Hunter Robin, Gundam 00, Rurouni Kenshin (TV) and Zegapain.
-It was written by Hiroaki Sato who also wrote the screenplay for….Fushigi Yuugi Eikoden….Welp.
+It was written by Hiroaki Sato who also wrote the screenplay for….Fushigi Yugi: Eikoden….That…explains…a lot.

 Recommended Audience: There’s sexual situations, but no nudity.
 That’s about it for questionable material.
 However, considering the tone of this show, I’d recommend 14+